mjf2019/IUST_MSCN_Dataset/README.md

 GNS3 emulator is used to create and save network traffic (PCAP).
 The general architecture for building the first version of the dataset is given in the figure below.

 ## Network Architecture
+In the design of the network architecture, host-switch, switch-gateway, and gateway-gateway connections have been implemented.
+This network consists of four local networks connected to each other through three routers.
+The iperf tool is used to add overhead to the network.
+Adding overhead causes congestion, which affects network performance metrics such as delay, jitter, loss, and throughput.
+These changes vary depending on the volume of load exchanged within the network.

 ![Project Logo](images/GNS3_Arch.png)